jetstash/jetstash-connect/README.md

 ### requirements

  - PHP 5.4+
+ - WordPress 3.8+
  - PHPUnit
  - Clean WordPress install (with fresh database)

-### install && run
+ - WP-CLI

+### running tests

 You'll need to create an `env_local` file that contains the config information needed for the plugin to connect to the application.
+See the `env_sample` file for the structure.
+To run the tests:

 ```
-phpunit tests/testJetstashConnect.php
+./test.sh
 ```

 ### caveats

 See the [wp-cli plugin unit tests wiki](https://github.com/wp-cli/wp-cli/wiki/Plugin-Unit-Tests) for more information about how WordPress is bootstrapped into phpunit.

-On restart the /tmp/ directory is removed forcing you to rerun these commands, you'll need to make sure the database wordpress_dev does not exist.

 ```
 cd $(wp plugin path --dir jetstash-connect)